dwhite256/Data-Analyst-Portfolio/README.md

 This project uses **Python** on Kaggle notebooks to conduct exploratory analysis on a crime dataset.
 * **Python** code and different libraries **(Pandas, NumPy, MatPlotLib, and Seaborn)** were used to create multiple visualizations about the crime data.
-* Through analysis using **Python**, multiple questions about the dataset were answered that provided key insights about crime statisitcs.
+* Through analysis using **Python**, multiple questions about the dataset were answered that provided key insights about crime statistics.

 ### [4.)
 Bitcoin vs Gold Case Study](https://github.com/dwhite256/BTC-vs-Gold-Case-Study)
 ![1](https://github.com/dwhite256/Data-Analyst-Portfolio/assets/170587320/9476ee83-c7c7-4484-bfac-d4d9ac697ec4)

 This project uses **Excel/Google Sheets** to compare the historical price performance of Bitcoin and gold to show clients why Bitcoin is a better investment for the future.
-* Data was cleaned and **conditional formatting** was used to improve its format and get rid of unneccessary information.
+* Data was cleaned and **conditional formatting** was used to improve its format and get rid of unnecessary information.
 * Multiple graphs were created clearly and easily visualizing the data for stakeholders.
 * A presentation providing data-driven recommendations was provided for stakeholders showing why Bitcoin is a better growth investment than Gold.